pablosgs/CNN/README.md

 # CNN

-Implementation of a Convolutional Neural Network in Python
+Implementation of a Convolutional Neural Network in Python for a classifier of MNIst digits.